Patience (game): Genre names

-Patience or solitaire cards are normally smaller than standard cards measuring about 67 x 42 mm.
-However, packs labelled 'Patience' have also been produced in standard size (c.
-88 x 58 mm) and are also marketed as miniature cards measuring about 45 x 32 mm.
-They are frequently sold as twin packs in a single box, since many patiences and solitaires require two full decks of cards.
-The two packs may have different back designs which, however, does not affect the play.

-Game names
+Individual game names

 The earliest English and American sources tended to use the definite article before the names of games e.g. "The Beleaguered Castle", "The Clock", "The Gathering of the Clans", "The House on the Hill", etc. The word "Patience" or, in American sources, "Solitaire" was also often appended to names e.g. "The Baroness Patience", "Czarina Patience", "Gateway Solitaire", "Missing Link Solitaire", etc. These tendencies have largely been dropped in modern sources, especially where books are aimed at a worldwide market.
 However, in a few instances they are sometimes retained, for example, where the name is an adjective e.g. "The Blind Patience" or the definite article seems more evocative or meaningful e.g. "The Plot".
 American sources sometimes change the names of games where the title has a European theme e.g. "British Constitution" is just "Constitution" and "Duchess of Luynes" is "Grand Duchess".